Ralph Peterson Jr.

-Ralph Peterson Jr. (May 20, 1962 – March 1, 2021) was an American jazz drummer and bandleader.
+Ralph Peterson Jr. (May 20, 1962 – March 1, 2021) was an American jazz drummer, composer, teacher, and bandleader.

 Early life

-Four of Peterson's uncles and his grandfather were drummers.
-Peterson himself began on percussion at age three.
-He was raised in Pleasantville, where he played trumpet at Pleasantville High School and worked locally in funk groups.
-He applied to Livingston College and Rutgers to study drums, but he failed the percussion entrance exam and enrolled as a trumpeter instead, graduating in 1984.
+Peterson's father, Ralph Peterson, Sr., was the first black police chief and first black mayor of Pleasantville, New Jersey, where Peterson was raised.
+Four of Peterson's uncles and his grandfather were drummers, and Peterson himself began on percussion at age three.
+Peterson played trumpet at Pleasantville High School and worked locally in funk groups.
+He applied to Livingston College at Rutgers University to study drums, but he failed the percussion entrance exam and enrolled as a trumpeter instead, graduating in 1984.